 Where to Stay in Utah

 Find a rustic cabin in Kanab for your ski trip.
 Eden offers you and your group some luxurious options as well as the more rustic cabins that can be found in the mountains here.
 And if a city is what you’d prefer, consider basing your trip out of Salt Lake City.
-There are a ton of rental options here and truly something for everyone.
+There are a ton of rental options in this modern hub — truly something for everyone.
 The city is packed with tons of great restaurants and cafes to eat and warm up at after your long days of skiing.